Theona77/SEA-Catering/README.md

 # SEA Catering - Flutter Mobile App 🍽️

 SEA Catering is a Flutter-based mobile application that allows users to subscribe to customizable healthy meal plans.
-The app supports features such as subscription forms, meal plan selection, promo sliders, and Firebase integration for data storage.
+The app supports features such as subscription forms, meal plan selections, admin dasboard, product showcases, add to cart, products checkout, products payment, wishlist, AI chatbox, and Firebase integration for database and authentications.

 ---

 ## 📱 Features

 - Meal plan subscription with customizable options.
-- Dynamic price calculation based on user input.
+- Dynamic price calculation based on user input both in subscription and checkout.
 - Firebase Firestore integration for real-time database storage.
-- Edit address and profile picture
-- Edit profile picture information
+- Edit address, profile picture, subscriptions information
+- Review system by submitting testimonials from different users
 - Carousel slider for promotional banners, foods, and experience.
 - Form validation with user feedback.
+- Add to cart by pressing the product, product will be shown in cart Icon
+- Search the name of product
+- View all product and Filtering the products
+- Wish List the product with heart icon and can view it in Navigation User
+- Login and Register authentication with firebase using Email
+- AI Chatbox at homepage for help
+- User dashboard and Admin Dashboard
-- Light and Dark Mode
+- Light and Dark Mode View Screen

 ---

 ## 🧰 Tech Stack

-- **Flutter** (>=3.10.0)
-- **Dart**
+- **Flutter** ^3.7.2 using **Dart** Language
-- **Firebase Firestore**
+- **Firebase Firestore Database and Firebase Authentication**
 - **GetX** for state management and routing
 - **Cloud Firestore** for backend
 - **Carousel Slider** for image sliders
+- **Lottie** for animated illustrations
+- **Cached Network** Image for optimized image loading
+- **fl_chart** for charts and data visualization

 ---